jayjay5032/cse210-03/design.md

 Responsibility: generate the puzzle from the list

 State:
-list_of_words
-the_answer
+list_of_words, the_answer

 Behaviors:
-generate answer
-get answer
+generate answer, get answer
 ```
 class: puzzle